Thailand Starts Here

 The Bottom Line

 How many days in Thailand do you need?
 This Thailand itinerary is both comprehensive and concise, and is as useful for planning a single trip to Thailand as it is for mapping out a long-term strategy, regardless of how long in Thailand you end up spending.
-Moreover, I help you decide how many days to spend in Thailand, which is such an essential consideration to make.
+Moreover, I help you decide how long to spend in Thailand, which is such an essential consideration to make.
 Ideally, you’ll be able to spend 3 weeks in Thailand, equally divided between Bangkok, the North and the Islands, though shorter trips to Thailand can be transcendental as well.
 Even if you don’t feel compelled to call Thailand home like I did, one thing is for certain: If you read this post and take it to heart, you can avoid falling into the traps that lead an increasing number of travelers to dismiss the Land of Smiles.